 It is therefore about the same distance from PORTO airport.
 Lisbon and its airport are some 365km (250 miles) to the south.

 GETBUS operates a direct service between Porto Airport and Guimarães, costing €8 each way or €14 return.
-There are six buses each way every day (seven on Saturdays and Sundays) and the journey takes 50 minutes.
+There are 7 or 8 buses every day.
+The journey takes 50 minutes and is the quickest way.
 Tickets can be bought on line or from the bus driver.
 At Guimarães tickets are also sold at the Mondinense ticket office in the bus station.

 Metro and train

-By metro and train it is straightforward and inexpensive.
-Take
+By metro and train it is frequent, straightforward and

-the METRO DO PORTO Line E from the Airport to Campanhã station.
+inexpensive.
+Take the METRO DO PORTO Line E from the Airport to

 By the way, don't throw away your 'ANDANTE' ticket if you are